cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Building a Pipeline
 -------------------
-To create a real-time pipeline, you can use either Hydrator Studio or command line tools.
+To create a real-time pipeline, you can use either the CDAP Application Studio or command line tools.

-To use Hydrator Studio to create a real-time pipeline:
+To use the CDAP Application Studio to create a real-time pipeline:

 - Specify *Data Pipeline - Realtime* (the ``cdap-data-streams`` artifact) as the application template for your pipeline.

 - Click the icons in the left-sidebar to select the plugins you would like included in your pipeline.
-In addition to the :ref:`transform plugins <cask-hydrator-plugins-transformations>` and certain of the :ref:`analytics plugins <cask-hydrator-plugins-analytics>`, you can use any of the :ref:`streaming source plugins <cask-hydrator-plugins-real-time-sources>` or the :ref:`batch sink plugins <cask-hydrator-plugins-batch-sinks>`.
+In addition to the :ref:`transform plugins <cdap-pipelines-plugins-transformations>` and certain of the :ref:`analytics plugins <cdap-pipelines-plugins-analytics>`, you can use any of the :ref:`streaming source plugins <cdap-pipelines-plugins-real-time-sources>` or the :ref:`batch sink plugins <cdap-pipelines-plugins-batch-sinks>`.

 - You will need at a minimum a source, a sink, and any optional transformations or analytics that are needed between the source and sink stages.